 You can finish assembling the pipes by securing the bottom flanges with wood screws (make sure they are not longer than the wood boards; you don’t want them poking through the shelves), slide the middle shelf over the straight tees, slide the upper pipes threw the middle shelf and screw onto the straight tees.
 Secure the top shelf to the final flanges with wood screws.

 Leveling the top shelf is important; you don’t want things rolling off your coffee station.
 The pipes may be off-level due to many factors.
 Mine was slightly off in the left front corner.
-The pipes and flanges have about 3/8″ play to move up or down to level out the shelf.
+You can make adjustments by simply unscrewing the bottom flanges.
+Start with the flanges completely tight on each leg, then unscrew (making the leg rise) the flange until level, the threading on the flanges will give you about 3/8″ of play.

 The Final DIY Coffee Station

 We are still enjoying our coffee bar, six years after this bar was initially built.
 It’s endured plenty of coffee spills, kid mishaps, and rearranging/redecorating.
 Here’s what our coffee bar looks like today.
 It functions as kitchen storage, a microwave shelf, coffee station, and wine/cocktail bar.